Muskan3dev/Rest-Api/README.md

 Features-

-Create: Create a new blog post
+Create: Create a new blog post.

-Read: Retrieve a list of all blog posts or a single post by ID
+Read: Retrieve a list of all blog posts or a single post by ID.

-Update: Update an existing blog post
+Update: Update an existing blog post.

-Delete: Delete a blog post
+Delete: Delete a blog post.

-Tech Stack:
+Tech Stack-

 Backend: Node.js, Express.js, MongoDB